AlphaTechnolog/signalis/README.md

 Signalis is a simple JavaScript library that will help you connect or disconnect signals across your application.

-Signalis is lightweight and has really, really few lines of code.
+It's designed to be lightweight and to really, really contain few lines of code.

 > [!NOTE]
 > **_Project Status_**: Preparing to upload to npm